anguzz/wifi-probing/README.md

 - Similar to the (https://github.com/mgp25/Probe-Hunter) repo  I want to send captured SSIDs to the WiGLE API in real time, I have two options for this.
  1) Use a NIC that supports Virtual Functions (VFs) (e.g., via iw and mac80211 with proper driver support)
  2) Use a dedicated second wireless card or USB dongle, one for monitoring, the other for staying connected to the internet.
+ 3) I was messing with this and manually filtering out the wildcard/blank SSIDs logged in our CSV adds too much overhead.
+I'm going add logic on capture.py so we don't log any of these in the csv file.

 ##  Windows
+- (work in progress)
-I have not created the capture.py file for Windows yet.
-I am still looking into if it's possible to do this via command line.
-The main issue is  Windows can't channel hop with `Airmon-ng`.
-I have to look into if other ways are possible.
+I created a capture.py file for Windows.
+After configuring the network interface to be in monitor mode, using `WlanHelper Wi-Fi mode monitor`  I'm still looking into if its possible to channel hop since we can't use `Airmon-ng`.
+I have to look into if other ways are possible or if there is a work around.
+Currently the capture.py will not pick up anything despite being in monitor mode.